wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

       > level setting.

-      If you are in a dev environment (e.g., using MediaWiki Docker) where you can do whatever you want without risking putting too much strain on your Elastic server(s), you can pre-emptively configure the limit to be arbitrarily high—say, 100K—with this command:
+      If you are in a dev environment (e.g., using MediaWiki Docker) where you can do whatever you want without risking putting too much strain on your search server(s), you can pre-emptively configure the limit to be arbitrarily high—say, 100K—with this command:

         ```